jackburkhardt/site-old/content/_index.md

 ---

 Hello, I'm Jack Burkhardt.
 I am an undergraduate student studying Computer Science and Philosophy at Northwestern University.
+On this site you'll find my blog where I ramble incoherently about many things, a list of projects I've worked on, and my personal reading list.
+My resume is also available if that's what you're looking for.

 My interests lie generally in political and ethical philosophy, social psychology, and in game design and system administration.
 I enjoy studying the philosophical and real world implications of a maturing internet and also designing story-based games that evoke emotion and fully utilize the power of games as an art form.
-On this site you'll find my blog where I ramble incoherently about many things and a list of projects I've worked on.
-My resume is also available if that's what you're looking for.
+I am also getting more into choice architecture in games as well as human-computer interaction methods such as virual and mixed reality.

 At Northwestern I'm currently Technology Chair for [Shepard Residential College](https://shepardrc.com/) and involved with the Responsible AI Student Organization ([RAISO](https://twitter.com/raisotweets)).
 I'll also be doing media creation for [The Daily Northwestern](https://dailynorthwestern.com/) coming Spring 2021.